 This 1.84-acre site is known as Plaza Laguna Hills.
 Existing uses are commercial.
-According to LoopNet, a commercial broker website, the site consists of 147 parking spaces and a two-story, 35,437 square foot office building built in 1989.
-This site has a low as-built FAR of 0.41, indicating that the site is underutilized.
+According to LoopNet, a commercial broker website, the site consists of 147 parking spaces and a two-story, 35,437 square-foot office building built in 1989.
 According to the Orange County Office of the Treasurer-Tax Collector, the assessed improvement value on this site is 52 percent of the total assessed value (land plus improvements), which also indicates that redevelopment is likely.
 City staff spoke with the property owner who expressed interest in developing the site with residential uses and support for rezoning the property to allow 50 units per acre.
+The owner has submitted a letter of intent provided in Appendix C.